gomako/covid-19-face-shield/README.md

 At the time of writing, there is a stacked version for dual nozzle 3d printers, but not for single nozzle.
 So I made this version for stacking on a single nozzle.

 Currently it's the Europe ISO838 version, which I can make here in the UK using a normal, everyday hole punch.

-I followed pretty much everything in this [video](https://www.youtube.com/watch?v=3pK8DqJyOPU) but it took some fiddling about.

 ## How To Print (well, how I print it, anyway)